Tesena-smart-testing/playwright-js-template-project/docs/spec.md

 Tests that dataLayer array object is present in the browser.window context and is not empty

+## HomepageTests

+Test suite for Homepage.
+Parametrized for all supported browsers.

+### before

+before hook - opens the browser, context and page and goes to page.url
+This hook is run once.

+### after

+after hook - closes browser.
+Runs only once.

+### PageTitleIsCorrect

+Tests correct Page title.

+### ConsentBar

+Tests that consent bar is shown for new visitor.

+### BackgroundHeaderColor

+Tests that background color of the big header is as specified by checking against color code in style attr.

+## MobileHomepageTests

+-   **See: [https://github.com/microsoft/playwright/issues/2787#issuecomment-652462169][66] - why not Firefox**

+Test suite for mobile version of Homepage.
+Parametrized for chromium and webkit.

+### before

+before hook - ensures start browser with context of mobile device we are emulating

+### after

+after hook - closes browser

+### pageTitleIsCorrect

+Tests that page title of the mobile version of the homepage is correct

+## MobileHomepage

+**Extends Page**

+Page object for Mobile version of Homepage

+### url

+this page url

+### pageTitle

+this page title

+## devicesToTest

+Devices selected from playwright list of mobile devices available for browser emulation

 ## NetworkHomepageTests

 Test suite for network traffict on Homepage.